cutemayro/cutemayros_Better_Smithing_Table/README.md

-# cutemayro's Better Smithing Table
+# cutemayro's Better Smithing Table (Datapack For Minecraft)

 **Adds A Survival Friendly Weapon, Tools, And Armor Upgrade System Using The Smithing Table**